zoranbosnjak/asterix-libs/libs/haskell/README.md

 form of error handling is required inside application.

-The terms **encoding/decoding** are used to denote conversion between python objects from this library to application specific python objects, for example *target reports* or *sector messages*
+The terms **encoding/decoding** are used to denote conversion between objects from this library to application specific objects, for example *target reports* or *sector messages*

 ```